AlexSabourinDev/IceBox/README.md

 ### Namespaces
 - All engine code will be included in the IB namespace.
 - Namespaces can be nested, but be considerate.
-Too many namespaces made programming no fun.
+Too many namespaces make programming no fun.

 ### Headers
 - Use #pragma once as include guards.